sjoerdk/wado/README.rst

 Disclaimers
 -----------
 * Has only been tested live on AGFA Enterprise Imaging VNA 8.
 Different servers might have slightly different implementations of the WADO protocol.
+If you are working with a different pacs, please consider (see section :ref:`Contributing` ).

 * WADO only.
 Does not support DICOM C-ECHO, C-STORE etc..
 For other protocols see the excellent `pynetdicom lib <https://pypi.org/project/pynetdicom/>`_

 Credits